Ron Paul Says Syria Gas Attack Was ‘False Flag,’ Echoing Claim By Russian Foreign Ministry

 But also on Wednesday, Russia Foreign Ministry spokesperson Maria Zakharova also hinted that the attack may have been staged or faked, saying that rescue workers in video from the scene — in the town of Khan Shaykhun between the major Syrian cities of Aleppo and Damascus — appeared “too calm” as they helped victims to safety, calling this alleged calmness “noteworthy.”

-She also criticized a United Nations report on the chemical attack which also pinned responsibility on Assad, for being “prepared carelessly.”
+She also criticized a United Nations report on the chemical attack, which also pinned responsibility on Assad, for being “prepared carelessly.”

 Press accounts from the scene in Khan Shaykhun, however, described rescuers as themselves becoming ill and collapsing in the course of their rescue operations.